 "My daughter was very supportive and thought it was great," Loew said.
 "But my wife well, it took her a few days, and then she felt comfortable with it."

 In order to leave, Loew also needed to take a month off from teaching at Foothill.
 When he asked Principal Kevin Johnson for the time off, Johnson told him it would be no problem.

 "He (Johnson) had an extraordinary attitude about this," Loew said.
-"He told me he wants Foothill to have a larger world view one that is outside of the campus."

 Johnson said he knew Loew would share his experiences in Sri Lanka with his students.